 This additional material fills in a number of plot gaps in the full-length versions of the film.
 Ever wonder how Deckard knows the details of Rachael’s memory that he later uses to try to convince her that she’s a replicant? (“Remember the spider that lived outside your window?
 Orange body, green legs.
 Watched her build a web all summer then one day there’s a big egg in it… .”)
 As Deckard returns from testing Rachael at Tyrell Corp., the additional narration adds, “It shook me up — her being a replicant and not knowing it.
 But Tyrell thought it was cute.
 He ran scans of her memory implants for me — a proud father showing off the insides of his kid’s brain.”

-We also gain a few additional details about Deckard’s former wife, mentioned only briefly in the previous versions of the narration. (“‘Sushi.’
+We also gain additional details about Deckard’s former wife, mentioned only briefly in the previous versions of the narration. (“‘Sushi.’
 That’s what my ex-wife called me — cold fish.”)
 These remembrances are particularly poignant as we wonder whether these, too, are merely implanted memories.

 Which brings us to the “Is Deckard a replicant?” question.
 One of the features on disc 4, “Deck-A-Rep: The True Nature of Rick Deckard,” explores this question with authoritative commentary on both sides of the issue.
 Scott himself makes his view apparent, but that’s not necessarily the last word.
 Some of the contrary interpretations, particularly that of movie director Frank Darabont, offer thought-provoking alternate viewpoints.
 Ultimately, it’s the on-screen content that matters, and it’s interesting to ponder why these deleted and extended scenes were originally filmed and yet ultimately excised from the film.

-In the original version of the film, the hints regarding Deckard are fairly subtle, such as Rachael’s pointed question, “Have you ever taken that test yourself?”.
+In the original version of the film, the hints regarding Deckard are fairly subtle, such as Rachael’s pointed question, “Have you ever taken that test yourself?”
 In the 1992 director’s cut, additional clues appear, such as the famous unicorn dream sequence that echoes Gaff’s origami figure at the end of the film.

 A number of more explicit clues are available in the deleted and extended scenes.
 Near the end of the film, after Gaff says (as he does in previous versions), “You’ve done a man’s job, sir” he then asks, “But are you sure you are a man?” and then we hear an echo of an earlier comment in the deleted scenes: “It’s hard to tell who’s who around here.”